Your Guide To Designing, Making & Selling Laser Cut Products

 Deciding where to sell your products is one of the hardest decisions you’ll have to make.
 Without customers, you can’t sell your products.
 So where can you find customers that align with your definition of an ideal buyer?

-For artisan goods (such as laser cut products), there are three main ways to sell products: Online, Local Boutiques and Craft Fairs/Markets.
+There are three main ways to sell products: Online, Local Shops and Craft Fairs/Markets.
 While you can do all of them, it’s typically easier and less overwhelming to start with one and do it well before expanding.
 Let’s take a closer look.

-One of the main benefits of having an selling products online is the potential for reaching the greatest number of potential customers.
+One of the main benefits of selling products online is the potential for reaching the greatest number of potential customers.
 You’re just one google search away from landing a sale!

 And with sites such as Etsy, setting up your online shop has never been easier.
 (Check out this Ultimate Guide To Selling On Etsy to get started.)